arestivo/slides/markdown/css3.md

 ---
 # Text Color

-Setting the text color of any element.
+We can set the text color of any element:

 ```css
 p {